MMehdiMousavi/SuperCaustics/README.md

 # Using SuperCaustics
 SuperCaustics features a fully-fledged automatic scene generation system with compatibility and user-friendliness in mind.
 Using SuperCaustics to generate your own data is very easy.
+Heres how:

 **Step 0: Unreal Engine**
 To use SuperCaustics Editor, you need a compatible version of Unreal Engine 4.26x or higher.
 You can download Unreal Engine, follow step-by-step instructions and build from source [here](https://github.com/NvRTX/UnrealEngine/tree/NvRTX_Caustics-4.26).